-While I was quietly lying in my bed I took a look at my synology DS718 + and I realized that the green status LED was off.
+While I was quietly laying in my bed I took a look at my Synology NAS DS720+ and I realized that the green status LED was off.
 I did not understand the reason why the LED turned off by itself, but the first thing I did was connect to my DSM via a browser and, just like that, the “status” led turned on.
 This was when it happened for the first time, but I did not understand the reason why it happened at the time.

 Generally yes, spinning up and down puts a lot of stress on the motor and bearings.
 The actual question you’re looking to ask is: what’s the breaking point?
 And would it be better to stop the disk spinning if it’s not going to be used for 20 minutes, an hour, a day or a week?

 I don’t have a correct answer to that, but generally it’s not something you need to worry about either.
 Hard drives are fine spinning continuously for 5+ years, and they are also fine being powered on and off on normal consumer usage.
 Don’t power them on and off every 10 minutes or something like that for years on end and they will probably be fine.